sumudu-k/Docker-Automation/README.md

                 {DockerHubUserName/repoName}:latest
 ```

-Feel free to play and learn github actions.
+#### Feel free to play and learn github actions.
 Explore your own journey!
-A project by Tharindu Kalhara